YSL-1997/OS_IMS/coIOMMU_paper_notes.md

 		+ No. It is the VM (Guest OS) itself to decide which pages are NOT important - it will deallocate such pages, wuch deallocated pages will be shifted by the hypervisor to another VM.

 ## I/O Virtualization

 #### How it works
+1. After installation of the Guest OS, it will probe for all the available I/O devices.
+2. The probing will **trap the hypervisor**, then hypervisor will report back all the available I/O devices (also in disk spaces).
+3. The Guest OS will load device drivers and try to use such available I/O devices.

++ Before the problem, we need to know something more:
+	+ In the computer, the hard disk is divided into different partitions, and there is a partition for I/O devices.

++ Problem:
+	+ After hypervisor reports all available disk partition of I/O devices, the Guest OS thinks it owns the entire partition.
+But in reality, there might be more VMs sharing such partition.

++ Solution:
+	+ The hypervisor creates one **file** on the disk partition for each VM, and makes such VM believe that the entire partition is owned by itself (the VM).
+	+ It is the job of the hypervisor to translate the commands from the Guest OS s.t. they are suitable for running on the actual disk partition.

+#### DMA
+It is like a co-processor that performs the input/output on behalf of a processor.
+So the processor won't need to intervene to perform I/O for the computer.

+Whenever a processor wants to do some I/O, it passes the physical address to DMA, and then DMA goes to the physical address space to fetch the data and sends it back to some input or output device.

++ Problem:
+	+ Multiple VMs, but only one DMA.
+DMA deals with the **actual** physical address, but each VM has its own **virtual** physical addresses.
+	+ We need a mapping between actual PA of DMA and virtual PA of VM.
++ Solution:
+	+ IOMMU

 #### IOMMU
+I/O MMU uses page tables to map memory addresses that a device wants to use with physical addresses that DMA uses.

 #### Device Domains